realworldocaml/book/en/runtime-memory-layout.md

 The mechanism for this is simple since the runtime system keeps track of the heap blocks it has allocated for OCaml values.
 If the pointer is inside a heap chunk that is marked as being managed by the OCaml runtime, it is assumed to point to an OCaml value.
-If it points outside the OCaml runtime area, it is is treated as an opaque C pointer to some other system resource.
+If it points outside the OCaml runtime area, it is treated as an opaque C pointer to some other system resource.

 <note>